Skip to content

 4

-Reference the NOAA Storm Events database record for Riley County to document the hail event date, magnitude, and geographic footprint.
-This official record strengthens your claim narrative and provides independent corroboration of the damaging weather.
+Reference the NOAA Storm Events database for Riley County to document the official date and characteristics of the hail event.
+This record provides independent verification of when damage-causing weather occurred in your area.

 5